zju3dv/Mirrored-Human/README.md

 ## Contact
 Please open an issue if you have any questions.
 We appreciate all contributions to improve our project.

+If you find some videos that we didn't notice, please tell us.

 ## Citation

 ```